FreePDK15:Analog Artist with HSPICE

 Now we want to find the places where the derivative equals to -1.
 Here is how to put markers.
 First of all, select Marker->Create Marker, then a dialog will be popped out, shown below:

+Place a marker anywhere on this curve.
+Next, you will need to right click on the marker and choose Point Marker Properties.
 Then you can select which curve to be putted on by selecting Trace option to be either /OUT, or deriv(v(“/OUT” ?result “srcSweep”)).
 Let’s say this time we select Trace option to be deriv(v(“/OUT” ?result “srcSweep”)).
 Before we click OK, we can accurately locate this marker to where we want.
 For example, if we want to find where the slope is -1, we can select Position option as “byYMode”, and fill in the blank as -1, shown below:

 Then click OK, you can see the marker put on the waveform.